Date: 08.03.2024

 • Chevron flooring is similar in style to herringbone flooring, but the key difference here is that planks are cut at a 45-degree angle.
 When installed, chevron flooring panels produce a V-shape or arrow-inspired motif.

-You Have a Choice Colour Options
+You Have a Choice of Colour Options

 It’s easy to keep things simple when choosing oak wood flooring.
 However, you’re not exclusively limited to natural hues.
 Medium wood flooring is ideal if you’re keen to keep things muted in kitchens or more contemporary spaces.
 If you’re eager to maximise your square footage and give the illusion of space, light wood flooring is also worth considering.
 Dark wood flooring is also an exceptional choice if you want to make a statement and provide a stark contrast to a light interior design.